R-Gaurav/train-delay-estimation/doc/Tutorial.md

 at my.better.rail@gmail.com.

 3> From inside `train-delay-estimation` directory execute:
-`./metadata_setup.sh` to setup the required directory structure.
+`./metadata_setup.sh` to setup the required directory structure along with automatically installing the dependencies in **requirements.txt**.

 ### Setting up the environment variables in file **env.py**
 1> Navigate to directory **train-delay-estimation/code/utilities**.